Healthy Food Options to Complement Your Detox Retreat in Cape Town

-You can go for the Dr. Ozzy’s Lemonade, for example, made with lemon, organic apple cider vinegar, apple and cayenne pepper.
-Or try the Beetroot Buzz with beetroot, cucumber, apple, lemon and mint.
+You can go for Dr. Ozzy’s Lemonade, for example, made with lemon, organic apple cider vinegar, apple, and cayenne pepper.
+Or try the Beetroot Buzz with beetroot, cucumber, apple, lemon, and mint.

 Another nice option on Long Street is Tiger’s Milk.
 It’s actually a burger bar, but don’t be too judgmental, it’s a burger bar that also has plenty of healthy options.
 They have a ‘tree hugger burger’, which is a vegetarian burger with portobello, eggplant and feta cheese.
 Tiger’s Milk also serves 3 different salads, one with avocado and tomatoes.
 They’re also open for lunch and breakfast when you can get muesli with yogurt and fresh fruit.

 Eating healthy at the beach?
 It’s possible in Cape Town!
 The neighborhood Camps Bay is perfect for a relaxing day at the beach.
 On Victoria Road, right on the beach, you’ll find Kauai.
 Kauaiis a great spot for brunch.
 Their breakfast menu which has a healthy breakfast bowl with dragon fruit is available all day.